pseudocc/onessh/README.md

 ssh lpuser1@host
 ```

-Run `checkout` to release immediately or after a certain amount of time.
+Run `checkout` to release immediately or at certain time.

-Run `status` to check the checked-in state.
+Run `status` to check the checked-in state and the scheduled checkout time.